About Apraxia Kids

 Neil Kilby is the Managing Director of Atticus Road, a branding agency that specialises in finding voices for brands and designing, developing and positioning them for growth.
 He has over 15 years experience in brand strategy, has been responsible for multiple leading tourism brands in New Zealand, and has successfully introduced and grown brands in various industries in the United States, Europe and Australasia.

 Neil holds a BA Honours Degree in Business from Sheffield Hallam University in England.
 He started his career on the Graduate Training Scheme for Enterprise Rent-A-Car, where he managed multiple branches in East Anglia, including their largest in Europe, before emigrating to New Zealand in 2005.
-In NZ, he held numerous senior marketing roles before founding Atticus Road in 2015, and also currently serves as a Business Mentor for Business Mentors NZ, a non-profit organisation supported by the Ministry of Business Innovation and Employment (MBIE).
+In NZ, he held numerous senior marketing roles before founding Atticus Road in 2015, and also currently serves as a Business Mentor for Business Mentors NZ and is an advisory Board Member for Yrless, a NZ based internet services provider.

 Neil resides in Otatara with his wife and three children; Harpur, Harry and Corban.
 Harry was diagnosed with severe Apraxia in 2022, aged 4.